 The pool chemicals that are normally used for the correction of pH are strong acids such as hydrochloric acid, sulfuric acid and sodium bisulfate.
 These are the acids used in swimming pools to lower the pH.

-Though these pH lowering chemicals such as Hydrochloric Acid should be available at your local pool shop.
-Though if you're looking at raising your alkaline, we do have chemicals such as Alkalinity Up that are able to do this.
+pH lowering chemicals such as Hydrochloric Acid should be available at your local pool shop since they're not allowed to be sent through mail.
+Another option to lower your pH levels is to get some pH down tablets, which are perfectly safe to send through the postal service.
+If you're looking at raising your alkaline, we do have chemicals such as Alkalinity Up that are able to do this.

 It’s now established that the pH of tear drops from the eyes of normal healthy people is about pH 7.4.
 Surely, then, if we have the swimming pool water at this pH, swimmers shouldn’t get sore eyes from high or low pH water.

 Trials we have completed with our pH pool testing kit have concluded that the comfortable range for pH in pool water is 7.6 to 7.2.
 You can expect severe eye irritation once the pH reaches 8+ or goes below 2- Ouch!

 Whilst the activity of bromine in pools is only slightly affected by various pH changes, chlorine is greatly affected.
 At pH 8, only 20% of the chlorine in the water is sanitising, whilst at 7.4, 60% is sanitising.
 Lowering the pH alone can increase the chlorine’s activity, as many pool operators have found.

 pH affects that "chlorine odour" or "pool smell"